AntoninoRando/CSharp-Exercises/README.md

 # CSharp-Exercises
-A collection of code written in C# just for fun and exercise.
+A collection of code written in C# just for the sake of learning.

 You can find the following programs: